ZMedia Purwodadi

 • Support peer collaboration without screens

-These practices strengthen social skills that screens cannot replace.
+These practices enhance social skills that screens cannot replace.

 5. Partner With Parents